Saif-Red/Red-join-bot/README.md

-# Anime-Manga-G-Red-Index-Bot
+# Red-join-Bot
-A telegram Anime Manga Index bot.
+A telegram bot for the user's who wanna join 『尺乇Ɗ』 community.